The 5 Best BDC Stocks to Buy Now

 Blue Owl Capital

-- Market value: $5.8 billion
+- Market value: $7.5 billion

-- Dividend yield: 9.9%
+- Dividend yield: 10.2%

 Blue Owl Capital (OBDC) is a relative newcomer among BDC stocks, having started trading in 2019.
-The company, which was previously called Owl Rock Capital and traded under the ticker "ORCC," survived and thrived during those chaotic first years and continues to deliver a steady stream of dividends to its investors that adds up to a nearly 10% yield at current levels.
+The company, which was previously called Owl Rock Capital and traded under the ticker "ORCC," survived and thrived during those chaotic first years and continues to deliver a steady stream of dividends to its investors that adds up to a greater than 10% yield at current levels.

 Also like most BDCs, Blue Owl Capital tends to focus on middle market companies.
 Its typical portfolio company boasts annual EBITDA (earnings before interest, taxes, depreciation and amortization) from $10 million to $250 million.
-Meanwhile, 75% of its portfolio consists of first-lien loans, with another 6% in second-lien loans.
-Fully 97% of its debt investments are floating rate.

 TriplePoint Venture Growth BDC

-- Market value: $277.3 million
+- Market value: $242.8 million

-- Dividend yield: 17.3%
+- Dividend yield: 15.3%

 TriplePoint provides debt and equity financing to venture growth-stage companies in technology and other high-growth industries.
 By the time a company is on TriplePoint's radar, it will generally have at least $20 million in revenues, a commanding market position, and is preparing for a liquidity event like an IPO.
-And this isn't hypothetical.
-Its past successes have included household names like YouTube, Facebook, Square, Beyond Meat (BYND) and Chegg (CHGG).

-Meanwhile, 86% of TriplePoint's portfolio is invested in debt instruments, and of this figure, 64% are in floating-rate instruments.
+Meanwhile, 83.3% of TriplePoint's portfolio is invested in debt instruments, and of this figure, 66% are in floating-rate instruments.

-TPGV pays a strong and growing regular dividend.
+TPVG pays a strong and growing regular dividend.
 But it also tops up this regular payout with special dividends when it has excess liquidity.

 Ares Capital

-- Market value: $13.0 billion
+- Market value: $14.1 billion

-- Dividend yield: 9.3%
+- Dividend yield: 9.5%

-Ares Capital (ARCC) is the world's largest BDC by market capitalization, with a value of $13 billion.
-It also happens to be one of the most conservatively allocated; as of June 30, 50% of its portfolio was invested in first-lien loans, with another 12% in second-lien loans.
-Only 29% or so is allocated to equity.
+It also happens to be one of the most conservatively allocated.
+As of November 17, 61.6% of its portfolio was invested in first-lien loans, with another 5.8% in second-lien loans.
+Only 17% or so is allocated to equity.

-In other words, when push comes to shove, Ares is generally first in line to get paid, or awfully close to it.
+In other words, when push comes to shove, Ares is generally first in line to get paid (or awfully close to it).

-Ares Capital has been aggressively raising its regular quarterly dividend since 2021, hiking it by 20% since June of that year.
+Ares Capital has been aggressively raising its regular quarterly dividend since 2021, hiking it by 16.2% since June of that year.
 And ARCC has also been known to supplement its payouts with special dividends.

-The company's juicy 9.3% yield is excellent for one of Wall Street's best BDC stocks, especially one with such a conservative profile.
+The company's juicy 9.5% yield is excellent for one of Wall Street's best BDC stocks, especially one with such a conservative profile.

 Hercules Capital

-- Market value: $3.2 billion
+- Market value: $3.1 billion

-- Dividend yield: 9.8%
+- Dividend yield: 10.7%

 For a different, slightly more aggressive take on BDC stocks, consider Hercules Capital (HTGC).
+BDCs can generally be thought of as publicly traded private equity companies, but Hercules is different.

-This might sound like a distinction without a difference, and the two terms often get lumped together, but private equity and venture capital are very different asset classes.
 Private equity covers primarily established companies with relatively long track records.
 Venture capital tends to be the domain of startups.

 Of course, focusing on newer companies is potentially a lot more exciting (and lucrative).
 But it's also generally going to be riskier than private equity.